French battleship Richelieu: Characteristics

-Richelieu displaced 37250 LT standard and 44698 MT fully loaded, with an overall length of 247.85 m, a beam of 33.08 m and a maximum draft of 9.9 m.
-She was powered by four Parsons geared steam turbines and six oil-fired Sural water-tube boilers, which developed a total of 155000 shp and yielded a maximum speed of 32 kn.
-At a cruising speed of 15 kn, the ship could steam for 9500 nmi.
+Richelieu displaced 37250 LT standard and 44698 MT fully loaded.
+She had an overall length of 247.85 m, a beam of 33.08 m, and a maximum draft of 9.9 m.
+The ship had a very long forecastle deck that improved seakeeping forward and only stepped down to main deck level toward the stern.
 Her crew numbered 1,569 officers and men.
 The ship carried four Loire 130 seaplanes on the quarterdeck, and the aircraft facilities consisted of a steam catapult and a crane to handle the floatplanes.

+She was powered by four Parsons geared steam turbines and six oil-fired Sural water-tube boilers, which were vented through a single large funnel that was combined with the main mast, a structure referred to as a mack.
+Her propulsion system developed a total of 155000 shp and yielded a maximum speed of 32 kn.
+At a cruising speed of 15 kn, the ship could steam for 9500 nmi.

-She was armed with eight 380 mm/45 Modèle (Mle) 1935 guns arranged in two quadruple gun turrets, (Note: /45 refers to the length of the gun in terms of calibers; a /45 gun is 45 times long as it is in bore diameter.) both of which were placed in a superfiring pair forward of the superstructure.
+Richelieu was armed with eight 380 mm/45 Modèle (Mle) 1935 guns arranged in two quadruple gun turrets, (Note: /45 refers to the length of the gun in terms of calibers; a /45 gun is 45 times long as it is in bore diameter.) both of which were placed in a superfiring pair forward of the superstructure.
 Her secondary armament consisted of nine 152 mm /55 Mle 1930 guns mounted in three triple turrets, arranged on the rear superstructure.
-Heavy anti-aircraft (AA) defense consisted of twelve 100 mm /45 Mle 1930 anti-aircraft guns in twin turrets.
+Heavy anti-aircraft (AA) defense consisted of twelve 100 mm /45 Mle 1930 anti-aircraft guns in six twin turrets; these were clustered amidships, three per side.
 Close range anti-aircraft defense was provided by a battery of eight 37 mm guns in twin mounts and twenty 13.2 mm machine guns in four quadruple and two twin mounts.

 The ship's belt armor was 330 mm thick amidships, and the main battery turrets were protected by 430 mm of armor plate on the faces.
 The main armored deck was 170 mm thick, and the conning tower had 340 mm thick sides.